Empire State Building: As icon

 Early in the building's history, travel companies such as Short Line Motor Coach Service and New York Central Railroad used the building as an icon to symbolize the city.
 In a 1932 survey of 50 American architects, fourteen ranked the Empire State Building as the United States' best building; the Empire State Building received more votes than any building except the Lincoln Memorial.
 After the construction of the first World Trade Center, architect Paul Goldberger noted that the Empire State Building "is famous for being tall, but it is good enough to be famous for being good."

 As an icon of the United States, it is also very popular among Americans.
 In a 2007 survey, the American Institute of Architects found that the Empire State Building was "America's favorite building".
 The building was originally a symbol of hope in a country devastated by the Depression, as well as a work of accomplishment by newer immigrants.
 The writer Benjamin Flowers states that the Empire State was "a building intended to celebrate a new America, built by men (both clients and construction workers) who were themselves new Americans."
 The architectural critic Jonathan Glancey refers to the building as an "icon of American design".
 Additionally, in 2007, the Empire State Building was first on the AIA's List of America's Favorite Architecture.

 The Empire State Building has been hailed as an example of a "wonder of the world" due to the massive effort expended during construction.
 The Washington Star listed it as part of one of the "seven wonders of the modern world" in 1931, while Holiday magazine wrote in 1958 that the Empire State's height would be taller than the combined heights of the Eiffel Tower and the Great Pyramid of Giza.
 The American Society of Civil Engineers also declared the building "A Modern Civil Engineering Wonder of the United States" in 1958 and one of the Seven Wonders of the Modern World in 1994.
 Ron Miller, in a 2010 book, also described the Empire State Building as one of the "seven wonders of engineering".
 It has often been called the Eighth Wonder of the World as well, an appellation that it has held since shortly after opening.
 The panels installed in the lobby in 1963 reflected this, showing the seven original wonders alongside the Empire State Building.
 The Empire State Building also became the standard of reference to describe the height and length of other structures globally, both natural and human-made.

 The building has also inspired replicas.
-The New York-New York Hotel and Casino in Paradise, Nevada, contains the "Empire Tower", a 47-story replica of the Empire State Building.In addition, the New York-New York Hotel and Casino in Paradise, Nevada, contains the "Chrysler Tower", a replica of the Chrysler Building measuring 35 or 40 stories tall.
+The New York-New York Hotel and Casino in Paradise, Nevada, contains the "Empire Tower", a 47-story replica of the Empire State Building.
 A portion of the hotel's interior was also designed to resemble the Empire State Building's interior.